-Percentage distribution of population aged 25 years and above according to the highest level of education attained or completed with reference to ISCED.
+Distribution of the population aged 25 years and above according to the highest level of education attained or completed.
+Education levels are defined according to the International Standard Classification of Education (ISCED).

 Divide the number of persons aged 25 years and above with respect to the highest level of education attained by the total population of the same age group and multiply the result by 100.